 Regular maintenance of the family finances keeps the household budget on track.
-On my journey to figure out how to live on one income it is apparent that planning and reviewing bills is important.
-I still want to spend, but now my shopping is in the budget and planned.
+On my journey to figure out how to live on one income it is apparent that planning and reviewing bills is important, but now my shopping is in the budget and planned.
 No more guilt for me!

 Monthly Budget Spreadsheet